The Rise of Total Government in the 19th and 20th centuries

 Diagnostic features of total statism,

 Statism was not simply a "political phenomenon".
 It touched all levels of historical experience.
-In the 20th century, another "ism" came into wide usage to describe this phenomenon = totalitarianism.
+In the 20th century, another "ism" -- a 20-century neologism -- came into wide usage to describe this phenomenon = totalitarianism.
 Statist trends observable in the 19th century gained strength in the 20th.

 *--Official ideology.
 Ideology engulfs, explains, guides all things.
 Nothing is just "for its own sake"